The Dive

 into the sea at great speed and the aircraft

-is in five recognisable large pieces around
+is in five large pieces around

 the 27 metre level.
 However the attraction is